phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ---

+## System
+#### diagnostics
+This option will print information that is useful to developers when debugging problems with the Phoronix Test Suite and/or test profiles and test suites.
+#### interactive
+A simple text-driven interactive interface to the Phoronix Test Suite.
+#### php-conf
+This option will print information that is useful to developers when debugging problems with the Phoronix Test Suite and/or test profiles and test suites.
+#### shell
+A simple text-driven shell interface / helper to the Phoronix Test Suite.
+Ideal for those that may be new to the Phoronix Test Suite
+#### system-info
+Display the installed system hardware and software information as detected by the Phoronix Test Suite Phodevi Library.
+#### system-sensors
+Display the installed system hardware and software sensors in real-time as detected by the Phoronix Test Suite Phodevi Library.

 ## Test Installation
 #### force-install  [Test | Suite | OpenBenchmarking ID | Test Result]  ...
 This option will force the installation (or re-installation) of a test or suite.
 The arguments and process is similar to the install option but even if the test is installed, the entire installation process will automatically be executed.
 This option is generally used when debugging a test installation problem.